EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Experiments

 For the same object, it could be seen that with the additional MVS, our method reconstructs a more accurate mesh with better details.
 The model without the additional MVS is not capable of reconstructing the mesh with complex structures such as the interior structure of a hat which contains several wrinkles.
 Meanwhile, with the additional supervision provided by MVS, our model manages to generate an accurate and well-structured mesh that matches the ground-truth images.

-\textbf{View-aware Encoding.} In our real-time 3D object reconstruction method, we optimize a 12-dimensional learnable implicit texture to render high-fidelity images on various devices.
+\textbf{View-aware Encoding.} In our 3D object reconstruction method, we optimize a 12-dimensional learnable implicit texture to render high-fidelity images on various devices.
 To incorporate the view-dependent condition during optimization, we apply view-aware encoding to the original implicit texture.
 By modeling the view dependence with different fidelity, several view-dependent effects can be rendered by our method.
 Comparison results on the real-world dataset are displayed in Fig.~\ref{view_fig} and the evaluation metrics are also reported in Table~\ref{ablation}.
 It could be seen that we obtain better renderings with the set of Gaussians.
 Since some regions are observable from only a limited range of viewing directions, modeling the view dependence with the same fidelity would lead to an average appearance aggregated from input views.
 By utilizing the Gaussians in view-aware encoding, we model the view-dependent information with different fidelity.
 By assigning different weights to each dimension of the texture in the feature space, we enable the model to reflect more realistic results.
+Furthermore, we fix the geometry reconstructed from stage 1 and employ the spherical gaussians used in BakedSDF~\cite{bakedsdf} and the MLPs in NeRF2Mesh~\cite{nerf2mesh} to further demonstrate the effectiveness of our anisotropy modeling strategies.
+The results shown in Table~\ref{ablation} proves that our feature-level Gaussians outperforms other anisotropy modelling strategies.

+Our method uses feature-level Gaussians to model anisotropy and set the hyperparametr $\alpha$ in Eq.~\ref{feature} as 0.4 in experiments.
+This hyperparameter models the variance of the feature-level Gaussians, and the value should be determined carefully to ensure the model can capture appropriate range of anisotropy.
+Therefore, we present the ablation experiments on $\alpha$ and the rendering quality in Table~\ref{alpha}.
+It can be seen that either too large or too small would lead to inferior rendering results, and we determine the value through experiments and find out that the optimal value lies in around [0.4, 0.45], slightly leaning towards 0.4.
+Therefore, we chose $\alpha$ to be 0.4 by default.

 We also provide the detailed evaluation results for the ablation of the view-aware encoding utilized to model view-dependent effects.
-The PSNR, SSIM, and LPIPS results for each case of the real-world dataset are reported in Table.~\ref{gaussian}.
+The PSNR, SSIM, and LPIPS results for each case of the real-world dataset are reported in Table~\ref{gaussian}.
 We also reported the differences $\Delta$PSNR, $\Delta$SSIM and $\Delta$LPIPS in the table to demonstrate the effectivenss.
 It is noteworthy that by utilizing the view-aware encoding, we obtained better results in all the metrics except for a slight decrease of SSIM and LPIPS for Object\_11.